-Andrew Wilder is the vice president of South & Central Asia programs.
+Andrew Wilder is the vice president of Asia programs.
 He joined USIP in August 2010 as the director of Afghanistan and Pakistan Programs.
 Prior to joining the Institute, he served as research director for politics and policy at the Feinstein International Center at Tufts University.
 Previously, Wilder served as founder and director of Afghanistan's first independent policy research institution, the Kabul-based Afghanistan Research and Evaluation Unit (AREU).
 This was preceded by more than 10 years managing humanitarian and development programs in Pakistan and Afghanistan, including with Save the Children, International Rescue Committee, and Mercy Corps International.

 Wilder is the author of The Pakistani Voter: Electoral Politics and Voting Behaviour in the Punjab (Oxford University Press, 1999), and has written numerous other publications.
 He has conducted extensive research exploring issues relating to state-building, development and stabilization efforts in Afghanistan and Pakistan.
 Recent research has focused on electoral politics in Afghanistan, and the effectiveness of aid in promoting stabilization objectives in Afghanistan and Pakistan.